 Like I’ve implied, the escort mission begins relatively simple, with Cinderella simply going in a straight line past a few familiar Unversed.
 Instead of evil trees and Reaction Commands, you’ll have to deal with Bruisers, which are definitely a step above, but also aren’t guaranteed damage to the princess like the trees, as unlikely as that might seem when a giant, tank enemy with area attacks first spawns on the board, but it’s true!

 Unfortunately, the escort mission doesn’t end in the hall.
 After the corridor, the escort mission continues into the foyer, where the game throws three Bruisers in your face just to complicate things.
 The three Bruisers are definitely a threat to Cinderella (Shotlocks might not be a bad idea here), but once Cinderella gets past, she takes a simple, straight path through the giant foyer and the only serious threat is a Bruiser and some Shoegazers at the end.
 Sometimes Cinderella runs straight past these enemies, and you can end early by getting close to her and hitting the button to end the escort!
-Clearing the escort mission gives Terra his counter attack ability, Counter Hammer, which is an area attack even if it’s not as individually damaging as Ven’s Counter Rush.
+Clearing the escort mission gives Terra his counter attack ability, Counter Hammer, which is an area attack, but not as individually damaging as Ven’s Counter Rush.